Generic selectors

 Centrelink payments

-Austudy and Youth Allowance
+Austudy and Youth Allowance for students

 If you receive a Centrelink payment and your study circumstances change it is important that you report this to Centrelink within 14 days of the change, or you could face possible fraud charges and be forced to pay back money.
 Changes to your circumstances can include:

-• being no longer enrolled in your course
+• no longer being enrolled in your course

 • stopping study completely